dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 Updating the test input parameter files associated with a checker workflow version can be done the same way as with normal workflows.
-The only difference is that to get to the correct page in My Workflows you must go through the original tool or workflow, in My Tools and My Workflows respectively.
+The only difference is that to get to the correct page in My Workflows you must go through the parent tool or workflow, in My Tools and My Workflows respectively.

 From the CLI